Nitrokey/nitrokey-documentation/pro/linux/hard-disk-encryption.md

 For Arch Linux, see [initramfs-scencrypt](https://github.com/fuhry/initramfs-scencrypt).

-## Storage Encryption on Linux with EncFS and Nitrokey Pro 2
+## Storage Encryption on Linux with EncFS

 ::: tip Prerequisite